francisengelmann/FabScan100/README.md

   * make
   * sudo make install

 At this point we have installed all the dependencies needed for FabScan.
-We can now proceed with actually compiling FabScan:
+We can now proceed to actually compiling FabScan:

 8. Install git which is a tool to access source repositories: brew install git
 9. Then download the code using git: git clone git@github.com:francisengelmann/FabScan100.git
 10. Open qtTest/qtTest.pro in "Qt Creator".